 Philadelphia, PA Campus

 Drexel University’s hybrid EdD in Educational Leadership and Management teaches you to navigate and lead in today’s ever-changing educational landscape.
-Become a change agent for your organization through a mix of foundational leadership and research courses, paired with a choice of 10 concentration options to tailor your degree to your career goals.
+Become a change agent for your organization through a mix of foundational leadership and research courses, paired with diverse concentration options to tailor your degree to your career goals.
 The program’s hybrid format combines face-to-face learning at our Philadelphia campus with online learning, making the program convenient for working professionals.

 What is an EdD degree?